Tubitv/jupyterlab-extensions/README.md

 ![menu items](images/menu-items.png)

-The following demo shows how these extensions are used in a local JupyterLab, but doesn't show the power of shareable links (better used in JupyterHub).
+The following demo shows how these extensions are used in a local JupyterLab.
 ![demo](images/demo.gif)

 ## Prerequisites